About ENT & SLEEP Medicine Associates

 ENT & Sleep Medicine Associates is dedicated to providing infants, children, and adults across the region with advanced, specialty evaluation and medical/surgical treatment of head and neck disorders.

-Our provider team consists of highly-trained specialists, recognized for their clinical expertise in facial cosmetic and reconstructive surgery, sinus disease, hearing loss, and sleep disorders.
+Our provider team consists of highly-trained specialists, recognized for their clinical expertise in sinus disease, hearing loss, and sleep disorders.
 Our medical spa provides surgical and non-surgical facial cosmetic care services.
 Our sinus center is recognized as a National Center of Excellence for In-Office Balloon Sinuplasty, which is a cutting-edge procedure that allows patients to resume same-day normal activity.
 Our hearing center is staffed by doctors of audiology who are experts in hearing loss diagnosis and advanced hearing aid fitting.
 Our sleep center is designed to provide state-of-the-art sleep diagnostics in a tranquil, non-hospital based setting and surgical and non-surgical treatment options for sleep apnea and other sleep disorders.